Category Archives: Vintage American culture

 This new WordPress editor really stinks.
 It’s slow and awkward.
 I can’t figure out how to get “classic” back.
 It figures that they would do this in the year 2020.

-Three things today.
-First a book review.
-Then a new purchase :).
-And, finally, a new publication.
+Two things today.
+First a new purchase :).
+Second, a new publication.

 I’m pretty sure that my parents got rid of the bowl when Grandma moved to the nursing home.
 They held a garage sale of her belongings.
 I had a lot of feelings about that at the time.